saphyron/HypeCrawler/README.md

 **Prerequisites:**
 * Have access to a MySQL-database on the Linux-service or to cloud.
-* Have SSH-client "PuTTY" for Windows or SHH access on Linux and Mac machines.
+* Have SSH-client "PuTTY" for Windows or SHH Terminal access on Linux and Mac machines.
 * Have Node.js installed for execution on own machine or Linux-server.

 **For Linux-service:**